typedb/typedb-docs/02-clients/01-studio.md

 #### Run panel

-Under the Text-editor panel there is the Run panel, but it is collapsed by default.
+Under the Text editor panel there is the Run panel, but it is collapsed by default.
 To expand it perform any query or just click on the reversed tick icon in the bottom right corner of TypeDB Studio window, above the cursor location indicator.